Cash App review 2023

 To trade stocks, you’ll need just a dollar in your account, and of course you’ll be able to buy fractional shares.
 So you’ll be able to put your whole investment to work immediately, rather than having to purchase only in round shares.
 It’s a small feature that adds to the functionality.
-Stock trading doesn’t cost you any fees, in line with the industry’s shift to no commission, though Bitcoin trading will cost you extra, as explained below.
+Stock and ETF trading doesn’t cost you any fees, in line with the industry’s shift to no commission, though Bitcoin trading will cost you extra, as explained below.

 And otherwise, you won’t be hit with typical account fees, such as a monthly fee or transfer fees for the cash management account.
-Again, Cash App is like a PayPal or Venmo account with some added features.
+Cash App is like a PayPal or Venmo account with some added features.
 And unlike a rival such as Acorns, you won’t have to pay a monthly fee to access features, though you won’t get that app’s range of features either.